Office Location: AC-4D06E

-Dr. Swoboda's disciplinary research focuses on layperson understanding of genetic testing for risk of health problems, including psychiatric disorders, and how technologies of genetic enhancement impact conceptions of disability.
+Dr. Swoboda's disciplinary research focuses on layperson understanding of genetic risk for health problems and how genetic technologies impact conceptions of disability.
 She has published articles and book chapters on the social construction and diagnosis of contested illnesses such as chronic fatigue syndrome and environmental illness/multiple chemical sensitivities.
-Her scholarship of teaching and learning research looks at faculty understanding of threshold concepts, use of expert/novice distinctions in teaching and learning, and engagement with constructivist pedagogies.
+Her scholarship of teaching and learning research looks at faculty engagement with the learning sciences, scholarship of teaching and learning (SoTL), and constructivist pedagogies.

 Areas of Expertise

-- Impact of technologies of genetic enhancement on conceptions of disability
+- Impact of genetic technologies on conceptions of disability

-Layperson understanding of genetic testing for risk of health problems, including psychiatric disorders
+Layperson understanding of genetic risk for health problems

 Contested illnesses (i.e., environmental illnesses/multiple chemical sensitivities)